How to Keep a Baseball Scorebook: A Guide for Beginners

 Documenting Pitcher Changes

-When a new pitcher enters the game, it’s important to note this transition clearly.
+It’s important to note this transition when a new pitcher enters the game.
 Accurate records can affect a game’s outcome.
-Here are steps to follow:
+Here are the steps to follow:

 1. Draw a vertical line: This separates the old pitcher’s pitches from the new one.